-It’s the moment we all dread in the Netherlands: needing to use the loo when you’re out and about.
-Why are there no public toilets in the Netherlands?
-Why do you have to pay to use the loo in Holland?
-DutchReview investigates.
+It’s the moment we all dread in the Netherlands: having to use the loo when you’re out and about.
+There’s just one problem: where the heck are the public toilets around here?
+And why do you have to pay?

-Picture this: you’re relaxing with your friends in the city, wandering from shop to shop after a delicious coffee and apple cake– when suddenly you feel it.
-Your friends notice the flicker of fear in your eyes and ask what’s wrong.
-Taking a deep breath, and wishing that you’d actually had something stronger with your cake, you reply: I need the loo.
+Picture this: you’re relaxing with your friends in the city, wandering from shop to shop — when suddenly you feel it.
+Your friends notice the flicker of fear in your eyes: you need the loo.

 Why are Dutch toilets so expensive?

 As anyone who has lived here for a while can tell you, Dutch toilets are not free of charge.
-Another major fail, if you ask me.
 Fees range from 25 cents to a whole euro, depending on city and location.
-Train stations, cafes and restaurants will all charge you to use their facilities, as will all three of the actual public toilets in the country.

 Toilets are actually pretty important

-Have you had any horrifying experiences in public toilets in the Netherlands?
-Or have you discovered the one clean stall in the country?
-Let us know what you think of the toilet system in the Netherlands in the comments below!
+Have you had any horrifying experiences with public toilets in the Netherlands?
+Let us know in the comments below!